 Hidden Keep of the Death Arrow is a Fifth Edition adventure designed for four characters of 1st, 3rd, 5th, or 8th level.
-This document notes how to scale the adventure according to the average party level.
+This document offers details for the 1st-level version.
+For the full adjustments for all level ranges, sign up for the DMDave Patreon.
 The characters enter the hidden keep of the Death Arrow, a vile cult forgotten by the annals of history.
 Within, they will find deadly traps, fierce cannibalistic halflings, and bizarre oozes.